lugatuic/intro-to-websec-wicyslug/README.md

-# LUG X WiCyS - Intro to Fuzzing
+# LUG X WiCyS - Intro to Web Security

 For our first Cybersecurity themed workshop for the WiCyS X LUG Cybersecurity collab weeks!